-An example of team collaboration that would be beneficial for agencies in Lake County to duplicate would be the team collaboration between the Lake County Probation Department and RCS.
-Both agencies are expected to fulfill tasks within expected timeframes to ensure programs, like Wraparound run uniformly.
-The goal of the team collaboration between Lake County Probation Department and RCS is to provide participants and their families with needed services.
-While there is explicit leadership among these two agencies, the linestaff cooperate on an equal footing and receive equal recognition for their efforts.
+An example of team collaboration that would be beneficial for agencies in Lake County to duplicate would be the team collaboration between the LCPD and RCS.
+Both agencies are expected to fulfill tasks within expected timeframes to ensure programs, like Wraparound and Family Wraparound, run uniformly.
+The goal of the team collaboration between LCPD and RCS is to provide participants and their families with needed services.
+While there is explicit leadership among these two agencies, the line-staff cooperate on an equal footing and receive equal recognition for their efforts.
 Clearly defined roles and objectives make this team collaboration very successful and worth implementing in future integrated services in Lake County.

-Similarly, the Lake County Probation Department and Behavioral Health collaborate as a team.
-Currently, a Children's Team from Behavioral Health contacts the Juvenile Probation Supervisor as needed to discuss youth in probation that are also receiving mental health services.
+Similarly, the LCPD and Behavioral Health collaborate as a time.
+Currently, a Children's Team from Behavioral Health contacts the Juvenile Probation Supervisor on a weekly basis to discuss youth in probation that are also receiving mental health services.
 Continuum of Care Reform (CCR) has been implemented.
 Child and Family Teams (CFT) occur with at-risk and placement youth and Behavioral Health attends when they can be a benefit to the team.